jsmithdev/extenda-picklist/README.md

 This way it's more effecient on projects that use multiple picklists by making that call only once

+> In the middle of merging extenda-picklist and dynamic picklist; for the moment use the [dynamic picklist](/force-app/main/default/lwc/dynamicPicklist/) for getting picklist options dynamically or [extenda-picklist](/force-app/main/default/lwc/extendaPicklist/) for using with other extenda elements

 ## Deploy

 ```bash